-- the finished dimensions — a pullover sweater requires 1200 to 1500 yards of wool.
+- the finished dimensions — a pullover sweater requires 1200 to 1500 yards of yarn, on average.
 Scarves vary in length and width; a lacy scarf requires less wool than a tightly knit scarf.

 To give a more general idea of how much one can harvest from a dog: my Chow Chow Buster lived over 15 years.
 I lost 5 grocery bags of hair; otherwise, I saved everything I was able to brush over his lifetime.
-Once that hair was washed, carded and spun, I had 2800 yards of two-ply wool.
+Once that hair was washed, carded and spun, I had 2800 yards of two-ply yarn.
 I knitted a turtleneck sweater in a very tight stitch with small needles, a dog sweater for one of my smaller dogs, three women’s scarves using larger needles and a lace pattern, and one man’s scarf in a tighter stitch, with just over 360 yards remaining.
 So that is from one rough-coated dog.
 My second Chow Chow produced enough for the lace shawl you see on the home page in less than one year.
 Meanwhile, my Pekingese dogs hate to be brushed, so over 12 years, I only collected a handful of hair from one dog and three years in, I have twice as much from the other (so about two handfuls!)

 What if I vacuum up my dog’s hair?
 Can you use that?

-What makes the best wool?
+What makes the best yarn?

 The healthier the dog, the better the wool.
 Premium nutrition makes a huge difference, and health factors such as the dog’s heart and endocrine system can have a tremendous impact.
 Regular brushing also improves the skin and coat of any dog, and please note that once hair is matted on a dog, no one can undo that.
 So if your dog is matted, and you want a garment from your dog’s hair, you will need to get the coat in shape first.
 Mats cannot be spun, and if mats need to be cut or clipped out of a dog’s coat, it will take a while for the cut hair to be shed and replaced with full, healthy hair shafts.